RavenKiller/TAC/README.md

 HM3D is free for academic, non-commercial research, but requires the access from [Mattterport](https://matterport.com/habitat-matterport-3d-research-dataset).
 After getting the access and 3D scenes, you can run `scripts/hm3d_data.mp.py` to generate RGB-D frames or request us to download the pre-processed version.

-After decompression, the folder structure will be like (end at episodes' roots):
+After decompression, the folder structure will be like (there may exist a few redundant folders):
 ```
 data/rgbd_data/
 ├── diode_clean_resize